fhirbase/fhirbase-plv8/README.md

 ## Usage

-To make fhirbase-plv8 work
-you have to just after opening connection to postgresql you have to issue following command (read more [here](http://pgxn.org/dist/plv8/doc/plv8.html#Start-up.procedure)):
+To make fhirbase-plv8 work, just after opening connection to postgresql, you have to issue the following command (read more [here](http://pgxn.org/dist/plv8/doc/plv8.html#Start-up.procedure)):

 ```sql